mairamartinsk/blog/content/posts/hello-world.md

 > So, hello world.
 Welcome!

 I plan on publishing a new post every week.
-There will be study notes.
-There will be tutorials.
-There will be course reviews, and book reviews, and tech conference reviews. here will be tons of HTML, CSS and JavaScript.
-There will be typos.
-Heck, there might even be terrible mistakes!
+Study notes, tutorials, courses and book reviews, tech conference news, project walkthroughs...
+I think it'll be cool.
 Let's do this! ❤

-**Note:** There _won't_ be any hate and trolling though, which is why I am not enabling comments on the blog.
+**Note:** There _won't_ be any hate and trolling around here, which is why I am not enabling comments on the blog.
 Let's bring the discussion to Twitter and Linkedin, like this more people can join in and contribute with high-quality comments. // Also, if you find typos or even a huge code error, please send me an email, tweet or open a github issue and help me fix it.
 I am here to learn and I will be forever grateful for your _kind_ contributions.